0xmang/governance-as-code/README.md

 ## License / usage note

-This repository is intended as a personal learning, portfolio, and demonstration project.
+This repository is intended as a **personal learning, portfolio, and demonstration project**.
 Review naming, scope, and policy impact before deploying to production cloud environments.